 Any Ragdoll that has a LYNX pattern was either created early in the breed by Ann Baker, or outcrossed somewhere in the line to get the Lynx pattern.
 One needs only to look at their pedigrees to make the determination from whence it came.
 The pointed areas of the cat will display distinct barring, or Tabby markings, which are separated by lighter background color.
 The Lynx markings appear with ANY of the three patterns (bicolor, mitted, and colorpoint) and in all colors.
 If a Ragdoll female has a Tortie coloring, as well as Lynx markings, she will be identified as a Torbie.

-Minks, Sepias, and Solids are not registrable in all cat associations.
+Mink, Sepia, and Solid Ragdolls are not registrable in all cat associations.
 They are not currently accepted for championship in North America.
-Many Ragdoll clubs do not allow breeders of this variation to join or advertise their non-blue eyed kittens.
-The Minks, Sepias, and Solids may be registered and shown, however, in TICA, ironically, under “New Traits.”
-My goal has become to obtain the recognition that they absolutely deserve in the show halls.
+Many Ragdoll clubs do not allow breeders of the mink, solid, and sepia Ragdolls to join or advertise their non-blue eyed kittens.
+The Mink, Sepia, and Solid Ragdolls may be registered and shown, however, in TICA, ironically, under “New Traits.”
+Our goal has become to obtain the recognition that they absolutely deserve in the show halls.

-Minks, Sepias, and Solids (that are not blue-eyed white) currently do not adhere to the breed standard of multiple organizations and clubs, which state that a Ragdoll is a blue-eyed pointed cat.
+Mink, Sepia, and Solid Ragdolls (that are not blue-eyed white) currently do not adhere to the breed standard of multiple organizations and clubs, which state that a Ragdoll is a blue-eyed pointed cat.
 This was, and is, the written standard initially created and commercialized by Denny and Laura Dayton who purchased blue eyed Ragdolls from Ann Baker, a cat breeder, of the 1960s.
-The Daytons, and a group of their followers, dismissed Ann Baker's vision of her Ragdoll and made it their mission to establish a small representation of the Ragdoll breed, the "traditional" blue eyed variety, in the various cat fancier associations and show halls.
-The blue-eyed variant of the Ragdoll breed is a product of recessive traits from Solid and Mink Ragdolls.
+The Daytons, and a group of their followers, dismissed Ann Baker's vision of her Ragdoll and made it their mission to establish only the pointed Ragdolls in the various cat fancier associations and show halls.
+The blue-eyed pointed Ragdoll is a product of recessive traits from Solid and Mink Ragdolls.